cameronzheng/EENG-406-VLSI/README.md

 `DESIGNS="/mnt/g/My Drive/eda/designs"`
 8. If there is a warning asking about Xauthority not found, run the following command.
 `touch ~/.Xauthority`
+9. If there is a warning and the terminal asks you to
 10. If everything goes as it should, you will see a terminal with the prompt `/foss/designs >`. <br>
 This is your working directory where all your design data goes.
 11. The default PDK is the `sky130A`.
 However, the container supports also other PDKs.<br>